Living in a selfie-centred world

 Arabs traditionally preferred word-based selfies, in the form of self-aggrandizing poetry.
 For example, in addition to his talent for writing panegyrics glorifying princes and kings, the legendary al-Mutanabi had a penchant for glorifying himself.
 In a poem chiding an ungrateful patron for not supporting him, the poet boasts that the blind and deaf appreciate his writing, and that his fame extends to the “steed, the night and the desert”, as well as “the sword, the spear, the paper and the pen”.

-What this reveals is that modern technology has not made us more self-centred but has democratised our ability to express the more selfie-ish side of our nature, and on an unprecedented scale.
+What this reveals is that modern has not made us more self-centred but has democratised our ability to express the more selfie-ish side of our nature, and on an unprecedented scale.
 What the ramifications of this are for the individual and for humanity has yet to be revealed, but once it is, be sure that someone will somehow make a selfie out of it.

 Follow Khaled Diab on Twitter.